-Miller, 59, grew up on a dairy farm 4 miles down the

-East Indian Creek is a designated trout stream that flows into the Mississippi River.
-Improvements on the Miller farm will benefit the creek.
-Photo Credit: Terri Peters, Wabasha SWCD road, and went to school for carpentry before returning to work with his father and two brothers.
+Miller, 59, grew up on a dairy farm 4 miles down the road, and went to school for carpentry before returning to work with his father and two brothers.
 He bought this place in 1982, and started milking cows in 1983.